-2) In electronic communication, bandwidth is the width of the range (or band) of frequencies that an electronic signal uses on a given transmission medium.
-In this usage, bandwidth is expressed in terms of the difference between the highest-frequency signal component and the lowest-frequency signal component.
+1) In electronic communication, bandwidth is the range of frequencies that an electronic signal uses on a given transmission medium.
+This range is also referred to as the band and bandwidth literally describes the difference between the highest-frequency signal component and the lowest-frequency signal component.
 Since the frequency of a signal is measured in hertz (the number of cycles of change per second), a given bandwidth is the difference in hertz between the highest frequency the signal uses and the lowest frequency it uses.
-A typical voice signal has a bandwidth of approximately three kilohertz (3 kHz); an analog television (TV) broadcast video signal has a bandwidth of six megahertz (6 MHz) -- some 2,000 times as wide as the voice signal.
+This meaning is the origin of the word bandwidth.

 Continue Reading About bandwidth